philzook58/philzook58.github.io/_posts/2019-12-29-more-stupid-z3py-tricks-simple-proofs.markdown

 - z3
 ---

+Edit 2024: See my project knuckledragger for more systematic work in this vein <https://github.com/philzook58/knuckledragger>

 Z3 can be used for proofs.
 The input language isn't anywhere near as powerful as interactive theorem provers like Coq, Isabelle, or Agda, but you can ask Z3 to prove pretty interesting things.
 Although the theorems that follow aren't hard in interactive theorem provers, they would take beyond complete novice level skills to state or prove.

 I like to think of the z3 proving process as "failing to find a counterexample".
 Z3py has supplies a function `prove` which is implemented like this.

 ```
 #https://z3prover.github.io/api/html/namespacez3py.html#a2f0f4611f0b706d666a8227b6347266a